OpenSWATH/documentation/docs/pyprophet.rst

 .. code-block:: bash

    pyprophet --help
-   pyprophet merge --help
+   pyprophet merge osw --help

 This command provides an overview of all available commands to manipulate OSW input files.
 Further instructions are available for the individual commands.

 .. code-block:: bash

-   pyprophet merge --template=library.pqp --out=merged.osw *.osw
+   pyprophet merge osw --template=library.pqp --out=merged.osw *.osw

 In most scenarios, more than a single DIA / SWATH-MS run was acquired and the samples should be compared qualitatively and/or quantitatively with the OpenSWATH workflow.
 After individual processing with OpenSWATH and the identical spectral library, the files can be merged by PyProphet.